CloudCannon/docsycannon-template/content/en/about/_index.md

 _schema: default
 title: About
 linkTitle: About
+description: About DocsyCannon docs
 menu:
   main:
     weight: 1
 content_blocks:
   - _bookshop_name: section/lead
     color: primary
+    height: auto
+    text: >-
+      This is the technical documentation for DocsyCannon.
+DocsyCannon is the Hugo theme Docsy, configured to be live editable in CloudCannon's **Content Management System**.

+      DocsyCannon allows you to create technical documentation sites without having any developer experience.
+It also serves as a good starting point for developers who want to build their own customised documentation workflow for content editing in a CMS.
+    heading: What is DocsyCannon?
+    id:
+  - _bookshop_name: section/lead
+    color: dark
+    height: auto
+    text: >-
+      This template allows you to start writing documentation 'out of the box'.
+      Write docs and blog posts in a text editor, with the ability to insert code snippets, images, videos, links, formulae and more.

+      Build out other pages such as your home page or an 'about' page with Bookshop.
+Bookshop defines conventions for writing components for Hugo and allows you to build pages out of these components.
+Use the ones provided, or use this template as a a starting point for building your own.

+      DocsyCannon uses&nbsp;[Pagefind](https://pagefind.app/), so that your site
+      comes with search ready to go as soon as you finish your build on CloudCannon.
+Pagefind is a fully static search library that aims to perform well on large sites, while using as little of your users’ bandwidth as possible, and without hosting any infrastructure.
+    heading: Why use this template?
+    id:
+  - _bookshop_name: section/lead
+    color: dark
     height: auto
     text: >-
       A technical documentation site is a website that your users can visit to